OmarFaroukDahmani/OmarFaroukDahmani/README.md

 ## 🧠 About Me

 - 🎯 Dedicated Software Engineering student and a proficient Frontend Developer, consistently eager to learn and enhance my coding skills.
-- 🚀 Developed a fully functional commercial website using HTML, CSS, JavaScript, and PHP, focusing on responsive design and user experience.
-- 🧠 Achieved 3rd place at ISET Kr Coding Day, focused on AI innovation.
-Developed a Python-based application that analyzes student grades and generates personalized quizzes based on the provided course content.
-- 🎓 Pursuing a Licence of Science in Computer Technology at Institut Superieur des Etudes Technologique Kairouan.
+- 🎓 Pursuing a Licence of Science in Computer Technology at Higher Institute of Technological Studies Kairouan.

 ---